ericblandet/ProgammingExpert/README.md

-This repo is just an exercise repo.
+This repo is an exercise repo.